Bonita Williams

 Bonita Williams was a British West-Indian Communist Party leader, poet, and civil rights activist in Harlem, New York during the Great Depression in the 1930s.
 During this time, she wrote several poems and gave speeches focusing on black suffrage and workers' rights in the context of racial discrimination and class inequity.
 In addition, Williams served as the leader of several Harlem-based organizations, namely the Harlem Unemployment Council, Harlem Tenants' League, Harlem Action Committee against the High Cost of Living, and League of Struggle for Negro Rights (LSNR).

 Williams was also a prominent communist in Harlem, serving as the Secretary of Organizing for the Harlem Communist Party and Executive Director of the United Tenants and Consumer’s Organization in the late 1940s.
-In her capacity, she served as a primary recruiter of Black men and women for the party, working to grow the number of African Americans identifying with the communist agenda during a time of increasing racial segregation.
+In this capacity, she served as a primary recruiter of Black men and women for the party, working to grow the number of African Americans identifying with the communist agenda during a time of increasing racial segregation.

 Activism

-As a member of the Communist Party, Williams led a number of activist movements among other prominent Communist Party leaders.
-Prominent among them was her involvement in the Scottsboro Boys Trial alongside activist Audley Moore, a case involving nine young Black men wrongfully accused of raping two white women in Alabama.
+As a member of the Communist Party USA, Williams led a number of activist movements among other Communist Party leaders.
+Prominent among them was her involvement in the Scottsboro Boys trial alongside activist Queen Mother Moore, a case involving nine young black men wrongfully accused of raping two white women in Alabama.
 In solidarity with the Scottsboro Boys, Williams and Moore marched, wrote letters, and organized supporters in an effort to free these men from wrongful prosecution.
-It is said that this activism ultimately brought Williams to the Communist Party.
+This activism ultimately brought Williams to the Communist Party.

-Another instance of Williams' activism was in her capacity as an employee at the Works Progress Administration (WPA).
-There, Williams is credited with creating a union supporting women of color, specifically the Italian, Puerto Rican, and Black women at the WPA in the late 1930s.
-Similar to her involvement in civil rights at the WPA, Williams also organized a protest with Richard B. Moore against British forces for shooting striking Jamaican cane workers in the Harlem area.
+As an employee at the Works Progress Administration (WPA) in the late 1930s, Williams created a union supporting women of color, specifically the Italian, Puerto Rican, and black women at the WPA.

+With Richard B. Moore, Williams organized a protest in Harlem against British forces for shooting striking Jamaican cane workers.
 Williams also led additional protests against those in Harlem that posed a threat to working class communities of color.
 For example, Williams led a protest against store owners in Harlem that inflated meat prices and refused to employ workers of color through the “Don’t Buy Where You Can’t Work” campaign.
 In one of her campaigns against increased prices during the Great Depression, Williams successfully lobbied Harlem butchers to lower inflated meat prices by 25%.
-Furthermore, as head of the Harlem Workers Alliance, Williams led coordinated efforts against evictions and decreased welfare allotments.
+As head of the Harlem Workers Alliance, Williams led coordinated efforts against evictions and decreased welfare allotments.